Cyber Security Strategy

 - Recognise where cyber risks arise and who can be responsible for them

-- Discuss with your IT department the effectiveness of the work they are doing
+- Discuss with your IT department and security team the effectiveness of the work they are doing

 - Understand different cyber security strategies and how to implement them for employees throughout your organisation